cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 ## Introduction

 CNCF's initial [Platforms Definition white paper](https://tag-app-delivery.cncf.io/whitepapers/platforms/) describes what internal platforms for cloud computing are and the values they promise to deliver to enterprises.
-But to achieve those values an organization must reflect and deliberately pursue outcomes and practices that are impactful for them, keeping in mind that every organisation relies on an internal platform crafted for its own organization even if it is just documentation on how to use third party services.
+But to achieve those values an organization must reflect and deliberately pursue outcomes and practices that are impactful for them, keeping in mind that every organisation relies on an internal platform crafted for its own organization - even if that platform is just documentation on how to use third party services.
 This maturity model provides a framework for that reflection and for identifying opportunities for improvement in any organization.

 ## What is platform engineering?